Broadcast programming: Bridging

 Bridging is the practice of discouraging the audience from changing channels during the "junctions" between specific programs.
 This can be done, primarily, by airing promos for the next program near the end of the preceding program, such as during its credits, or reducing the length of the junction between two programs as much as possible (hot switching).
 The host of the next program may similarly make a brief appearance near the end of the preceding program (sometimes interacting directly with the host) to provide a preview; in news broadcasting, this is typically referred to as a "throw" or "toss".

 A bridge was used by ABC between Roseanne and the December 1992 series premiere of The Jackie Thomas Show, a new sitcom co-created by Roseanne and Tom Arnold of Roseanne fame.
-A scene of the Connor family watching the opening of the program seamlessly transitioned into the program itself, with no junction in between.
+A scene of the Connor family watching its opening on TV seamlessly transitioned into the program itself, with no junction in between.
 ABC commissioned a minute-by-minute Nielsen ratings report, which showed that the majority of viewers from Roseanne had been retained during the premiere.
+In June 2007, CBS scheduled a primetime encore of the season finale of The Price is Right—the final episode hosted by long-time emcee Bob Barker—as a lead-in to its telecast of the 34th Daytime Emmy Awards (where Barker and the show respectively won the awards for Outstanding Game Show Host and Outstanding Game Show).
+The primetime airing featured an additional scene featuring Barker to transition into the Daytime Emmy Awards telecast.